Jayasurya09s/Jayasurya09s/README.md

 ## 🚀 About Me

-I’m **Midde Jayanth**, an Information Science student with a strong interest in building
+I'm **Midde Jayanth**, an Information Science student with a strong interest in building
 **full-stack applications, AI/ML systems, and blockchain-powered solutions**.

 I enjoy working on projects that blend **software engineering with intelligent systems**,